Josef Martinez Breaks MLS Single-Season Scoring Record with 28th Goal

 One for the record books. #28 on the season for @JosefMartinez17 https://t.co/d7VJ3ngSYP

-Per ESPN Stats & Info, Martinez tied another MLS record with his goal:
+Per ESPN Stats & Info, Martinez tied another record with his goal:

 ESPN Stats & Info @ESPNStatsInfo